 Indicate by checking one of the boxes below, if you are requesting an advance.
 If an advance payment is requested, budget data on which the request is based must be submitted.
 Any advance payment under this Agreement is subject to s.
-216.181(16)(a)(b), Florida Statutes.
+216.181(16), Fla.
+Stat.
 The amount which may be advanced shall not exceed the expected cash needs of the recipient within the initial three months.

-Payment will be solely on a [ ] ADVANCE REQUESTED [X] NO ADVANCE REQUESTED No advance payment is requested.
+[X] NO ADVANCE REQUESTED No advance payment is requested.
 Payment will be solely on a reimbursement basis.
-No additional information is required.
-Advance payment of \$ is requested.
+No additional information is required. [] ADVANCE REQUESTED Advance payment of \$ is requested.
 Balance of payments will be made on a reimbursement basis.
 These funds are needed to pay staff, award benefits to clients, duplicate forms and purchase start-up supplies and equipment.
 We would not be able to operate the program without this advance.